Stannic-7863/LemonGui/README.md

 ### event_passthrough : bool

-Widget will this set to true will not detect event and will not ocllude the parent
+Widget will this set to true will not detect event and will not occlude the parent

 ## Creating primitives